Russian plane crash: 11 bodies recovered

 - 11 bodies have so far been recovered, with 10 being flown to Moscow for DNA testing

 (CNN)A massive search and rescue operation is under way in the Black Sea after a Russian military plane crashed Sunday with 92 on board.
-Eleven bodies have so far been recovered.
+Eleven bodies have so far been recovered, as well as more than 150 pieces of debris.

+Terrorism was not a likely cause of the crash, Kremlin spokesman Dimitri Peskov said in a call with reporters Monday.
+Russia's transport minister said it was assumed the plane had crashed due to technical malfunction or pilot error.

-The Tupolev Tu-154 plane carrying 84 passengers and eight crew crashed in the Black Sea near Sochi, after disappearing from radar Sunday morning local time, state-run Ria Novosti news agency reported.
+The Tupolev Tu-154 plane carrying 84 passengers and eight crew crashed in the Black Sea near Sochi after disappearing from radar Sunday morning local time, state-run Ria Novosti news agency reported.

 The Defense Ministry said there appeared to be no survivors.
 Russia is observing a national day of mourning Monday.

-The ministry said 3,500 search and rescue personnel currently are involved in the search.
+The ministry said 3,500 search and rescue personnel are involved in the search.

+Searchers have not paused "for a minute during the night," the ministry said Monday.
+"Experts thoroughly analyzed control data from radio-location equipment and determined the Tu-154's flight trajectory."

 "Military personnel of the Southern Military district keep examining the shoreline to find and collect the bodies, debris of the plane and personal belongings of passengers," it said.

+Divers found the Tu-154's fuselage about a mile offshore in the Black Sea at the depth of 27 meters, RIA Novosti reported.

-A military plane carrying 10 bodies and fragments of debris had flown to Moscow on Monday where DNA testing would be carried out, the ministry said.
+Earlier Monday a military plane flew 10 bodies and fragments of debris to Moscow, where DNA testing would be carried out, the ministry said.

-It said experts had been able to more precisely locate the crash site by using data from radio location equipment, but that the search was complicated by varying sea depth.
+It said experts had been able to more precisely locate the crash site by using data from radio location equipment, but that the search was complicated by varying sea depths.

 The Tupolev plane was carrying members of the army's official choir -- the Alexandrov Ensemble --"flying to congratulate Russian air force pilots in Syria with the New Year," Defense Ministry spokesman Igor Konashekov said Sunday.